nitinkatkam/MongoWireProto/README.md

 # WireProto

-This is a Ruby library to speak the MongoDB wire protocol.
+This repo demonstrates how to use Ruby to speak the MongoDB wire protocol.

 ## Getting Started